Rinsho/ObjectInflator/README.md

 Work in progress.

 Current (unoptimized) benchmarks:
-- 767 ns/obj for full generation of a type+element (element tree, expression compilation, and object creation).
+- 767 ns/obj for full generation of a type+object (element tree, expression compilation, and object creation).
 - 220 ns/obj for object creation only.

 If you want to test it or play around with it, the current details: